karlgluck/satisfactory-by-mail/README.md

  ![ConcreteJungle](/Screenshots/Screenshot20190410-07072600000.png?raw=true "Ah, the smell of cement and diesel in the morning")

- After much ado and consideration while deconstructing the remnants of our previous tower's conveyor system, I want to try an adjacent 3D bus system inspired by some schematics I found for microchips on the Ficsinternet.
+ After much ado and consideration while deconstructing the remnants of our twice-previous tower's conveyor system, I want to try an adjacent 3D bus system inspired by some schematics I found for microchips on the Ficsinternet.

  ![BusIdea](/Screenshots/Screenshot20190410-07540500000.png?raw=true "Let's get bussy!")